K & G Sound Handbook | Comprehensive teaching & elicitation guide

 With these two handbooks at your disposal, you’ll have a comprehensive resource to aid in teaching and eliciting the /k/ and /g/ sounds, featuring a variety of cues and strategies to suit your child’s individual needs and learning style.

-⭐ If you prefer a visual overview of what’s inside the handbook and how it’s organized, we invite you to watch this clip.
+If you prefer a visual overview of what’s inside the handbook and how it’s organized, we invite you to watch the clip below.
 This walkthrough will give you a glimpse of the content and layout, ensuring that you can confidently make the right choice for your child’s speech therapy journey.

 CONTENTS: